Rehab Select Blog

 • Speech impairment

-People experiencing strokes may slur or stumble over words, may confuse words or have difficulty understanding other people when they speak.
+People experiencing strokes may slur or stumble over words, confuse words, or have difficulty understanding other people when they speak.

 • Vision impairment